Montana Heritage Orchard Program

 Buy Heritage Trees

-The program is supported by a tree propagation program.
-Trees are grafted from heritage orchards and seedling trees with unique characteristics desireable for the Montana grower including cold hardiness, short growing season requirements, evidence of fire blight resistence and delicious fruit.
-For a full catalog of trees propagated through the program visit our tree catalog at this link.
-Visit this link to view trees available in Spring 2020.
+The Montana Heritage Orchard program is supported in part by a tree propagation initiative.
+Trees are grafted from heritage orchards and seedling trees that have unique characteristics desireable for the Montana grower, including cold hardiness, short growing season requirements, fire blight resistence, and delicious fruit.
+To see a full catalog of trees that have been propagated and will be available for sale in Spring of 2020 and 2021, visit the Montana Heritage Orchard program's tree sale page.

 Register Your Heritage Tree